vaadin/framework-bluemix-example/README.md

 ### Manual deployment to Bluemix

+Go to the Bluemix console.
+From the Catalog, choose ElephantSQL and create a service with name *vaadindb*.
+The free *tiny turtle* plan is fine for testing.

-Before you start, make sure you have Java SDK 1.7 (or higher) and Maven installed.
-Also [install cloudfoundry command line tools](https://www.ng.bluemix.net/docs/#cli/index.html#cli) and configure them for Bluemix.
+Before you start, make sure you have Java SDK 1.8 (or higher) and Maven installed.
+Also [install cloudfoundry command line tools](https://console.ng.bluemix.net/docs/cli/index.html) and configure them for Bluemix.

 To build the project, just execute the following commands in order: